Contents

 How it works October 2017

-It's easier to see on this drawing from 'How Stuff Works' - all the forward gears connect directly with the lay shaft, but reverse gear engages via the reverse idler gear, which being an extra 'wheel' between the input and output shafts reverses the direction of rotation of the output.
+It's easier to see on this drawing from 'How Stuff Works' - which shows how all the gears are engaged.
+All the forward gears connect directly with the lay shaft, but reverse gear engages via the reverse idler gear, which being an extra 'wheel' between the input and output shafts reverses the direction of rotation of the output.
+In the MGB gearbox 4th gear engages the output (3rd-motion) shaft directly with the input (1st-motion) shaft to give a 1:1 ratio and the laygear is just spinning.

 Interlocking Arm Assembly Added July 2010